-- (1) The standard period of study for the Master's degree programme is four semesters.
-Lectures and courses in the Master's degree programme run for three semesters.
-The Master's thesis is to be completed within the fourth semester.
-Successful completion of the Master's degree programme requires a total of 120 credits (CP) in both compulsory and elective courses. - (1a) Students may be admitted to part-time studies upon application.
-Details are subject to the applicable version of the regulations for part-time study at Heidelberg University (Teilzeitstudienordnung TeilzeitstudienO).
-Admission to part-time studies extends the standard period of study and the deadlines for taking examinations for the first time in accordance with the stipulations set forth in these regulations.
-With regard to processing times for written examinations, § 4, paragraph 3 of the regulations for part-time study (TeilzeitstudienO) must be taken into account. - (2) The Master's programme is a modular programme.
-The total of 120 CP is comprised of 70 CP from specialised lectures and courses for the major subject, 20 CP for a minor subject within the degree programme, and 30 CP for the Master's thesis. - (3) The Master's degree programme in European Art History may, with completion of the Master's thesis and a minor subject, be studied as major subject or it may be taken as minor subject in combination with another major.
-Generally, any subject may be taken as a minor subject, provided that it is offered as a Master's programme.

-(4) Generally, the language of instruction and examinations is German.
-Lectures and courses may be also given and examinations taken partially or completely in English or French.
+- (1) The standard period of study for the Master's degree programme is four semesters, including examinations and Master's thesis. - (2) Lectures and courses in the Master's degree programme run for three semesters: The Master's thesis and examinations are to be completed within the fourth semester.
+Successful completion of the Master's degree programme requires a total of 120 credits (CP- credit points) for both compulsory and elective courses. - (3) The Master's programme is a modular programme.
+The total of 120 CP is comprised of 70 CP from specialised lectures and courses for the major subject and 20 CP for a minor subject within the degree programme, and 30 CP for the Master's thesis.
+The degree programme in Near Eastern Archaeology may also be studied as minor subject in combination with another major. - (4) Generally, any subject may be taken as a minor subject, provided that it is offered as a Master's programme.
+Recommendations may be found in Appendix 2. - (5) Generally, the language of instruction and examinations is German.
+Lectures and courses may be also given and examinations taken partially or completely in English.